-Finally, Figure~\ref{f:heave-QoI} presents the performance of the parametric MFMC methods for estimating the log10 of exceedance probability with $ a_1=6.5$ and a quantile with $p_1=0.99$, along with confidence intervals, as discussed in Examples~\ref{ex:qoi} and \ref{ex:qoi-gumbel}.
-For the exceedance probability, the joint ML and marginal ML multi-fidelity methods show similar uncertainty, which is the smallest among the methods.
-For the extreme quantile estimate, the moment multi-fidelity estimator exhibits the smallest variance.
-We also note that the maximum observation of the high-fidelity data was 6.488, thus contained no observations exceeding $a_1$.
-See also Figure~\ref{f:scatter}, left plot.
+Finally, \Cref{f:heave-QoI} presents the performance of the parametric baseline and MF methods for estimating extreme QoIs.
+Specifically, it considers the log10 of exceedance probability with $ a_1=12$ and a quantile with $p_1=0.99$, along with confidence intervals, as discussed in \cref{ex:qoi,ex:qoi-gumbel}.
+For both quantities, the advantages of MF estimation are apparent, with JML and MoM yielding the smallest uncertainty, followed by MML.
+This is consistent with parameter estimation results in \Cref{f:heave-par}, where the scale parameter in particular showed lower variance for JML and MoM.
+It is also worth emphasizing that these quantities are particularly challenging to estimate from the high-fidelity data alone.
+Specifically, the maximum observation of the high-fidelity data was 11.78, thus contained no observations exceeding $a_1$.
+See also \Cref{f:scatter}, left plot.
 Similarly, with only $n=100$ observations, the direct information from the high-fidelity data about the $p_1=0.99$ quantile is limited.
 We circumvent these limitations by using the available data to fit parametric distributions and viewing these quantities as functions of the distribution parameters as specified in \eqref{e:qoi-Gumbel-exceedP} and \eqref{e:qoi-Gumbel-quantile}.
 This allows us to calculate confidence intervals by treating these estimates as asymptotically normal, using the delta method, with their variance given by \eqref{e:qoi-avar}.